solid/solidproject.org/_posts/developers/apps/inrupt-tutorial/2020-11-06-00_getting-started.md

     * Once logged in, you should be redirected back to the client application.

-      > **TIP:** If you encounter redirect issues trying to log in, you may need to clear your browser's cache.

       Back in the application, you should see a message stating `Your session is logged in with the WebID [<your WebID>].` and the WebID textfield should display your WebID.